• XARAGUA

 The ZAM-7B “Kiskeya Bi-Auto” is an ultra-compact compressed-air personal defense weapon, fully autonomous and capable of firing two consecutive shots without manual reloading between shots.

-This model is designed for local production by artisans or blacksmiths, requiring no CO₂, gas, external power, or industrial technology.
 It represents a radical innovation in non-lethal weaponry: two pneumatic shots from a single manual pre-charge, with no complex springs or electronic parts.

 ---